Connextions

 Visit Catherine Cachia’s website

-From the series Skating By, photography, 2017
+From the series Skating By, photography, 2017 by Shay Conroy for Connextions 2023

 Shay Conroy is a Canadian-Māori emerging photographer who develops intimate long-term documentary photo projects.
-She is passionately interested in representing various communities and untangling diverse family relationships.
+She is interested in representing various communities and untangling diverse family relationships.
 Her visual storytelling explores common themes of defining home, community, identity, belonging, and reconnection.
 Shay is passionate about advocating for those with disabilities, mental health struggles and financial hardships, prioritizing ethics and respect for vulnerability.
 She holds an Honours Bachelor of Photography from Sheridan College and is also a member of Women Photograph.

 The artist offers about her work:

-“Skating By” showcases two images from my longer series on local skaters in paused moments within the skate park.
+"Skating By showcases two images from my longer series on local skaters in paused moments within the skate park.
 Instead of the classic high energy sports images we see with skateboarding, I wanted to highlight the moments of stillness within the people and parks.
 There is a contrast of softness in skaters themselves, despite the blunt sport.
 Whether growing in one city or moving to another, a skate park is a place of fresh connections.
 Skate parks promote community within their city, and gives people a space to feel a sense of belonging.
 These spaces are essential to local cities as acting grounds for deep connections and personal expression amidst the subculture.
 Much like photography, skating is about building trust with yourself and can be a tool for connecting.
 There’s a tenderness to forgiving yourself for each fall, and a high following each landing.

-Throughout my life, skateboarding has followed me in the people I find myself around.
+"Throughout my life, skateboarding has followed me in the people I find myself around.
 While I simply ride, I have loved watching my friends land tricks since I was a teenager.
 When I moved to Oakville, I found myself subconsciously drawn to other skaters in my new friendships.
 Riding around Oakville on my board often brought fresh perspectives to my work, and helped me appreciate areas of the city I may have not otherwise come across.
-The skaters featured in these images are a combination of strangers and friends, both brought into my lens through skating and connection during my time at Sheridan College in Oakville.
+The skaters featured in these images are a combination of strangers and friends, both brought into my lens through skating and connection during my time at Sheridan College in Oakville."

 Visit Shay Conroy’s website